-On the morning of Thursday, May 16th, friends, colleagues and patient advocates woke up early to attend Advocacy Day, a bipartisan event co-organized by Resolve: The National Infertility Association and the American Society of Reproductive Medicine each year to assist in fighting for the rights of those facing infertility, and for those who need support in building their families.
+On the morning of Thursday, 16 May, friends, colleagues and patient advocates woke up early to attend Advocacy Day, a bipartisan event co-organized by Resolve: The National Infertility Association and the American Society of Reproductive Medicine.
+Each year, this year is meant to fight for the rights of those facing infertility, and for those who need support in building their families.
 At various events scheduled throughout the day, participants meet with their lawmakers on Capitol Hill and advocate for pro-family infertility legislation.

-With 250 advocates from 35 states, representing over 4,000 people who wrote constituent letters, the 1 in 8 who suffer from the disease of infertility gathered in Washington, D.C. on May 15 – 16, 2019 and made their voices heard.
+With 250 advocates from 35 states, representing over 4,000 people who wrote constituent letters meant it was the largest Advocacy Day to date.
+The 1 in 8 who suffer from the disease of infertility gathered in Washington, D.C. on May 15 – 16, 2019 and made their voices heard.
 We’re proud to say many from the CooperSurgical Fertility and Genomics team were in attendance.

-The keynote speaker at this year’s opening meetings and breakfast was Congresswoman Debbie Wasserman Schultz (FL), who kicked off the day speaking about the personal effects felt by those who are afflicted with infertility, and the main issues participants would be advocating for this year.
+The keynote speaker at this year’s opening meetings and breakfast was Congresswoman Debbie Wasserman Schultz (FL).
+She kicked off the day speaking about the personal effects felt by those who are afflicted with infertility, and the main issues participants would be advocating for this year.

 These include but are not limited to: